-Dr Tracey Benson is an interdisciplinary artist, media strategist, researcher and creative producer based in Australia.
-Specialising in online and screen based art, locative media and site specific installation, her work has been presented in Australia, USA, Europe, New Zealand, India, South East Asia and Scandinavia.
+Dr Tracey Benson is an artist, curator and researcher currently based between Canberra and the Sunshine Coast in Queensland.
+Specialising in immersive and screen based media, locative media, inclusive design and site specific installations, her work has been presented in Australia, USA, Europe, New Zealand, South Africa, India, South East Asia and Scandinavia.

 In 2001 she received a Research MA from Queensland University of Technology, focusing on souvenirs, nostalgia and personal identity.
 In 2010 Tracey was awarded a PhD at The Australian National University, which explores online communities and social networking tools.
 Recent publications include chapters in Mobile Media Practices, Presence and Politics and Locating Emerging Media.

 A Professional Associate at the Institute of Applied Ecology, her research focuses on design led approaches to energy efficiency and sustainability behaviour change exploring diverse knowledge systems.

 For fun, Tracey loves bushwalking, travel and travel writing.